dappaeses/100DaysOfCloud/Journey/018/Readme.md

   • Object Access Control List (ACL) – finer grain (can be disabled)
   • Bucket Access Control List (ACL) – less common (can be disabled)

+### S3 Bucket Policies
+• JSON based policies
+  • Resources: buckets and objects

+  • Effect: Allow / Deny

+  • Actions: Set of API to Allow or Deny

+  • Principal: The account or user to apply the policy to

+• Use S3 bucket for policy to:
+  • Grant public access to the bucket

+  • Force objects to be encrypted at upload

+  • Grant access to another account (Cross
+    Account)